invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/M365/AdminAuditLog.rst

 -Output (optional)
     - Output is the parameter specifying the CSV, JSON, JSONL or SOF-ELK output type.
-    - The SOF-ELK output type can be used to export logs in a format suitable for the [platform of the same name](https://github.com/philhagen/sof-elk).
+    - The SOF-ELK output type can be used to export logs in a format suitable for the `platform of the same name <https://github.com/philhagen/sof-elk>`_.
     - Default: CSV

 -MergeOutput (optional)